Frequently Asked Questions

 : Alphanumeric sender ID or virtual numberbody

-Sinch offers reliable SMS delivery to Mauritius with straightforward API integration.
-Authentication uses API key and secret.
+Sinch offers reliable SMS gateway services and bulk SMS delivery to Mauritius with straightforward API integration using API key and secret.

-MessageBird provides extensive SMS capabilities for Mauritius with simple API integration.
+MessageBird provides extensive SMS gateway capabilities and messaging services for Mauritius with simple API integration.

-Plivo offers reliable SMS delivery to Mauritius with comprehensive API features.
+Plivo offers reliable SMS gateway services and message delivery to Mauritius with comprehensive API features.

 API Rate Limits and Throughput